Wild & Working Horses

 I dreamt the other night of a herd of wild horses, held in captivity.
 Furious, one of the horses towered above me on its hind legs, threatening to strike.

 A few days later by happenstance, I found myself riding a horse for the first time in ten years.
-My last riding experience had been a bad one and I mounted my horse full of fear.
-I had forgotten how to hold the reins, how to tell her where I wanted to go, how even to sit comfortably on a horse.
+My last riding experience had been a bad one and it had been so long that I had forgotten how to hold the reins, how to tell her where I wanted to go, how even to sit comfortably on a horse.

 My dream fresh in my mind, I knew my horse could turf me off in an instant.
 Half laughing, half serious, I wondered out loud whether my travel insurance would cover a broken neck.